ttoommxx/grammafy/README.md

 To do:
-- in begin skip completely those commands that are unrecognised
-- store the missing begin routines as well
 - write good doc
 - include license
 - include grammarly API directly

+Maybe, though might break the phylosophy of the program
+- createa a unique function to handle any type of equation
+- add numbers in void that indicates how many parenthesis are next to the void, and what type (square or curly)